godotengine/godot-docs/tutorials/physics/collision_shapes_3d.rst

 accuracy tradeoffs.

-You can define the shape of a :ref:`class_PhysicsBody3D` by adding one or more :ref:`CollisionShape3Ds <class_CollisionShape3D>` as child nodes.
-Note that you must add a :ref:`class_Shape3D` *resource* to collision shape nodes in the Inspector dock.
+You can define the shape of a :ref:`class_PhysicsBody3D` by adding one or more :ref:`CollisionShape3Ds <class_CollisionShape3D>` as *direct* child nodes.
+Indirect child nodes (i.e. children of child nodes) will be ignored and won't be used as collision shapes.
+Also, note that you must add a :ref:`class_Shape3D` *resource* to collision shape nodes in the Inspector dock.

 .. note::